List of governors of Wisconsin: State of Wisconsin

 Wisconsin was admitted to the Union on May 29, 1848.
 Since then, it has had 45 governors, one of whom served non-consecutive terms.

 Originally, governors of Wisconsin served for two-year terms, but in 1967 the state constitution was amended to change this to four.
 Jeremiah McLain Rusk served 1 3-year term in the 1880s as the constitution was amended during his first term to move elections from odd to even years, and all officers were allowed to serve an extra year, rather than have their terms cut a year short.
 Patrick Lucey, elected in the 1970 election, was the first governor to serve a 4-year term.
 Governors of Wisconsin are not term limited.

 Lucius Fairchild, Jeremiah McLain Rusk, Robert M. La Follette, Emanuel L. Philipp, John J. Blaine, Walter J. Kohler Jr., Warren P. Knowles and Tommy Thompson are one of eight Wisconsin governors to have served three terms.
-Thompson is the only person to have won four terms having been elected in 1986 and re-elected in 1990, 1994 and again in 1998 before resigning in February 2001.
+Thompson is the only person to have won four terms having been elected in 1986 and reelected in 1990, 1994 and again in 1998 before resigning in February 2001.